Nehonix-Team/ret-compiler/docs/LIVE-UTILITY.md

 # Live Utility - Comprehensive Guide

-The Live utility transforms Fortify Schema into a powerful real-time validation system with full EventEmitter-like interface, data transformation pipelines, and stream control methods.
+The Live utility transforms ReliantType into a powerful real-time validation system with full EventEmitter-like interface, data transformation pipelines, and stream control methods.
 This guide covers all features and use cases.

 ## Table of Contents